anasaleid/anas_aleid_hw3/README.md

 # anas_aleid_hw3

-If the port that is selected doesn't work, just change the number.
+If the port that is selected doesn't work, just change the number in the config file.
 1- run sbt clean compile run
 2- Select the option that says server
 3- run sbt clean compile run again but in a different terminal